gautamkrishnar/github-pages-gallery/README.md

 # Github Pages Gallery
-Host your photo/video gallery in GitHub using Github pages easily using Thumbsup & Travis CI for free.
+Host your photo/video gallery in Github pages easily using Thumbsup & Travis CI for free.

 ### Why this project?
 This project contains starter code for anyone who wants to deploy his/her photo/video galery on Github Pages,